What is the Landmark Futures scheme?

 Does the Landmark Trust provide or pay for food during the stay?

 No, you (or the institution applying on your behalf) must provide the food during your stay.
 All our buildings are self-catering so you will need to bring your food with you or buy it locally.

 What does the Landmark Trust pay for?

-Landmark provides the building for your stay absolutely free, and will pay for all heating (including logs where there is an open fire or logstove), hot water, electricity and reasonable cleaning at the end of your stay.
+Landmark provides the building for your stay absolutely free, and will pay for all background heating, hot water, electricity and reasonable cleaning at the end of your stay.
 The beds will be made up for your arrival with blankets and sheets and there will be clean towels.